Uganda Army (1971–1980): Equipment

 The Uganda Army's armoured fighting vehicle force was regarded as one of the strongest of the region.
 The country had already possessed 12 M4A1(76) Sherman tanks, around 20 Ferret armoured cars, and 12 OT-64B armoured personnel carriers (APCs) before the 1971 coup.
 Amin consequently imported large quantities of armoured fighting vehicles from the Soviet Union and Libya.
 Uganda received 16 T-55A tanks and 62 APCS from the Soviets, as well as 16 Alvis Saracen armoured cars from Libya in 1973 and 1974.
-In 1975, the Soviet Union provided Uganda with military suppiles worth $48 million, compared with just $12 million in economic aid.
+In 1975, the Soviet Union provided Uganda with military supplies worth $48 million, compared with just $12 million in economic aid.
 From this time onward, however, relations with the Soviet Union worsened, resulting in the reduction of military aid and supplies.
 Libya also gifted Uganda ten T-34/85 tanks in 1976.
 From 1977 onward the army made fewer foreign acquisitions.
 By 1978, the Uganda Army's ground forces possessed 10 T-34, 15 T-54/T-55, and 10 M-4 tanks, 250 Alvis Saracen armoured cars, and an unspecified number of BRDM amphibious vehicles, OT-64 APCs, as well as Ferret, BTR-40, and BTR-152 armoured cars.
 At the time of the outbreak of the war with Tanzania, the Uganda Army was one of the most mechanised forces in Africa.

 The Uganda Army's artillery included 76 mm and 122 mm cannons, 82 mm and 120 mmm mortars, Sagger anti-tank missiles, and fifty 40 mm anti-aircraft guns by 1978.

 The Uganda Army Air Force (UAAF) was also expanded during Amin's presidency.
 Before Operation Entebbe, about 65 aircraft and helicopters were in use.
 In 1976 a helicopter and some small transport aircraft were purchased from the United States.
 By 1979, the UAAF still had access to several dozen fighter and trainer aircraft, though the exact number remains unclear.
 It possessed MiG-21MFs, MiG-21UMs, MiG-17s, MiG-15UTIs, and L-29s.
 Furthermore, several transport aircraft were in service, including a Lockheed C-130 Hercules cargo transport.